xuhongxu96/depreduce/README.md

 ### Static Dependency Analysis via `depreduce`

-`depreduce` is a novel tool for static dependency analysis and reduction proposed by ourself.
+`depreduce` is a novel tool for static dependency analysis and reduction proposed by us.

 #### Get Dependency Graph from Bazel Query